vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-callback.md

 > **Note**
 >
-> A callback from the Sinch WhatsApp API can contain both delivery reports and inbound messages
+> A callback from the Sinch WhatsApp API can contain both delivery reports and inbound messages.

 > **Note**
 >
-> Contacts might be placed only for text, contact and location inbound messages
+> Contacts might be placed only for text, contact and location inbound messages.

 ### Delivery report callback